Gheorghe Hagi: Euro 2000

 After the World Cup 1998, Hagi retired from the national team.
 Before a game against rivals Hungary in the Euro 2000 qualifiers, Hagi was invited by Adrian Păunescu to his "Meciul Meciurilor" (The Match of Matches) TV show.
-During the show, Păunescu and all his guests who were figures from Romanian football but also from politics tried over the course of about five hours to convince Hagi to come back to the national team, and also over 100 fans spontaneously came in front of the TV station's headquarters to cheer him even though it was past midnight.
+During the show, Păunescu and all his guests—figures from Romanian football and politics—tried for about five hours to convince Hagi to return to the national team.
+Additionally, over 100 fans spontaneously gathered in front of the TV station's headquarters to cheer him, even though it was past midnight.
 Seeing all of this happening, Hagi recalls saying to himself in those moments:"Who are you, for an entire country to beg for you?!"
 He played in the 2–0 victory against the Hungarians, having a praised evolution by the press even though coach Victor Pițurcă used him only in the first half because he injured his shoulder.
 At the end of the game he was carried on the arms of his colleagues to tour the stadium, although his shoulder was immobilized in a splint.
 In these qualifiers he would go on to score his last two goals for the national team in a win over Slovakia and a draw against Portugal.